zwierski/croquemADAme-datastory/index.md

 # Final tip - ensure long term success

 We are very pleased to hear that everything is working out for the best with your youtube channel, and very proud to see that our work has an impact in the real world!
 A buzz like this is absolutely a great way to kickstart a longer YouTube career, so congratulations!
+As for your uni videos, our advice probably played a part, and who knows, you may be setting a new trend!

 We'll leave you with a final tip!
 One of the findings we came up with in our analysis was that the frequency with which a youtuber posts is different between successful and quieter content creators.
+Looking back at our feature importance ranking from the beginning, this is even the second most determinant feature to differentiate between a buzzing and a quiet channel.

 {% include boxplot_week_freq.html %}

 Over 50% of buzzing channels post more than one video per week - the median being 1.4.
 On the other hand, the median for the quiet channels, the median is 0.5 (one video posted every two weeks).
 This is a conclusion we expected, as keeping up with your audience and consistently sharing content proves to be a great way to ensure long term success.
 Indeed, your viewers will connect to you and your content in a more meaningful way.

 On top of that, having a well known and regular post schedule is a good way to mantain engagement high and make sure that your base audience always watches your videos since they will look forward to the day you post new content.

+Good luck with your YouTube career!

+---

+# The story of Ada - Epilogue: Ada's evolution

+During and after our exchanges with her, Ada kept building up her YouTube channel and creating more content.
+This is what her evolution looks like, in terms of subscriber count.

+{% include adas-evolution.html %}

+---

 # Conclusion